Follicular atresia: Background

 Ovaries are the site of development and breakdown of ovarian follicles which secrete hormones and oocytes.
 Oocytes are immature eggs and are surrounded by granulosa cells and internal and external theca cells.
 Oocytes are then able to mature within the follicle through meiosis.
-In humans with ovaries, this process occurs continuously, as they are born with a finite number of follicles (between 500,000-1,000,000 follicles), and about 99% of follicles undergo atresia.
+In humans with ovaries, this process occurs continuously, as they are born with a finite number of follicles (between 500,000 and 1,000,000 follicles), and about 99% of follicles undergo atresia.
 Only one follicle will be mature enough to release an egg and may be fertilized.
 Typically around 20 follicles mature each month but only a single follicle is ovulated; the follicle from which the oocyte was released becomes the corpus luteum.
 The corpus luteum is the last stage of the ovarian follicles' lifecycle.
 It has an important role in secreting estrogen and progesterone to prepare the body for conception.
 If conception does not occur, then it will be shed and is known as the corpus albicans.
 It has been observed that this mechanism is important in regulating and maintaining a healthy reproductive system in mammals.